Upstash vs Supabase for Solo Developers

 For solo developers, Supabase is often the quickest way to get a production backend running.
 Create a project, define your tables in the dashboard, and you immediately have REST endpoints, real-time capabilities, and user authentication working together.

-The free tier includes 500MB of database storage, 1GB of file storage, 50,000 monthly active users for auth, and 500MB of bandwidth.
+The free tier includes 500MB of database storage, 1GB of file storage, 50,000 monthly active users for auth, 5GB of egress, and 500,000 Edge Function invocations.
 That covers most MVPs and side projects comfortably.
+The one catch worth knowing is that free projects pause after a week of inactivity, and you can keep only two active free projects at a time.

 Comparison Table